estalcil134/HACK_AND_SLASH/resources/challenge_home/README.txt

-This is the challenge landing page.
-The landing page will display all of the challeneges in the database for the user.
+This folder contains the challenge_landing_page.css file and the pop_up.js file used by the challenge_landing_page.php file.